Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Glymphatic system: The brain’s waste-clearance network, consisting of channels surrounding blood vessels in the brain through which cerebrospinal fluid flows during sleep.
 The glymphatic system removes toxic proteins including beta-amyloid and tau, whose accumulation is associated with cognitive decline.
 The system operates at approximately 10x higher efficiency during sleep than during wakefulness.

 You cannot supplement your way around neurobiology.
 Decades of sleep research document this: irregular sleep undermines every cognitive domain from attention to decision-making.
+The relationship between sleep and cognitive function is explored in depth in a dedicated guide if you want to understand the precise mechanisms before designing your protocol.

 Nutrition’s role as foundation: